 Kristi has over thirty years of dance training and performance experience.
 She has trained at the world renowned Performing Arts High School, New Orleans Center for the Creative Arts from 2001-2003.
 Kristi has trained and performed in the greater New Orleans area with Javier Juarez Dance Company from 2000-2003.
 While with Mr. Juarez’s company, Kristi was trained in flamenco, Latin style jazz, hip-hop, and tap dance.

 After moving to Chicago in 2009, Kristi has had the wonderful opportunity to train and perform Salsa, Mambo, and Cha-Cha for three seasons with Inspiracion Dance Company (formerly Chicago Latin Street Dance Company), one season with Modern Clave Dance Company, one season with Chicago Contemporary Dance Company and three seasons as a company dancer with Noumenon Dance Ensemble.

 “I came to Chicago to pursue a dance career as a young woman.
-I never knew I would fall in love with this city, meet and fall in love with my husband, and to create a school for children to learn about and to fall in love with dance.
+I never knew I would fall in love with this city, and to create a school for children to learn about and to fall in love with dance.
 I am blessed, humbled, and honored to be in the position to impact the lives of so many children.
 It is a privilege I do not take for granted.”